Gwynbl31dd/Kickass-README-template/README.md

  * Anthony Paulin (Gwynbl31dd) - https://github.com/Gwynbl31dd

 This project has been sponsored by:
- * My myself and I
+ * Me, myself and I
     http://perdu.com